prueker/METARMap/CHANGELIST.md

 # Changelist

+## 1.6.1 (2023-10-17)

+- Added a warning if too many airports versus LED_COUNT are trying to be used

 ## 1.6.0 (2023-10-17)

 - aviationweather.gov has retired the old web service url and replaced it with a new service, so an update to the URL as well as a small fix to the visibility reporting parameters was required